Babunator/Learning-python/Topics/Algorithms/Minimax/Pseudocode Minimax.md

 ```
 function findBestMove(board):
     bestMove = NULL
+    # Traverse all cells, evaluate minimax function for all empty cells.
+And return the cell with optimal value
     for each move in board :
         if current move is better than bestMove
             bestMove = current move